-Basic Folk is a podcast with honest conversations between musicians and Cindy Howes, a well-versed public radio host and music curator, and guest host Lizzie No, a talented singer/songwriter.
+Basic Folk is a podcast with honest conversations between musicians and Cindy Howes, a well-versed public radio host and music curator, and guest host: singer/songwriter Lizzie No..

 Basic Folk approaches interviews with warmth, humor and insightful questions.
 This podcast fosters the folk community and showcases a genre that is often misunderstood.